 Using special features like PCI Pass-Through may be problematic.
 These should not be implemented when deploying for an environment that should migrate VM Guest systems between different VM Host Server systems.

 For fast migrations, a fast network is mandatory.
 If possible, use GB Ethernet and fast switches.
-Deploying VLAN might also help avoid collisions.
+Deploying VLAN might also help to avoid collisions.

 To enable migration with Xen, passwordless SSH connecions should be enabled between the hosts so as to start the migrating process.